hiimisaac/sunnylink-svelte/README.md

 The static adapter emits a `404.html` file so that GitHub Pages can redirect all routes back to the SPA entry.
-Server-side rendering is disabled in `src/routes/+layout.ts` to ensure the site runs completely on the client.
+Server-side rendering is disabled in `src/routes/+layout.ts` to ensure the site runs completely on the client...